yonas-g/yonas-g.github.io/_posts/2023-07-11-jupyter-notebook-on-aws.md

     sudo mount ******.amazonaws.com:/ efs
 ```

-3.
-This is an optional command.
-It allows you to used the temporary storage instance available along with your EC2.
+3. This is an optional command.
+It allows you to use the temporary storage instance available along with your EC2.

 ```bash
     sudo mkfs -t xfs /dev/nvme1n1